 - 1.4.5 Pirton's strategy for growth is to adopt a development boundary for Pirton based on the criteria used by the NHDC.
 Land within the proposed Development Boundary is where housing development will take place subject to the planning policies within this Neighbourhood Plan and the NHDC Local Plan. - 1.4.6 Pirton accepts the level of growth in the emerging NHDC Local Plan.
 The NHDC has confirmed that our Plan meets not only Pirton's housing needs during the lifetime of this Neighbourhood Plan, but also its generous share of the housing needs of the North Herts Community.
 This means, in effect, that there is no requirement for this Plan to identify and allocate more parcels of land for development.
-Since 2011 planning permissions for up to 87 houses have been granted, and 11 affordable houses built.
-This will increase the housing stock of Pirton Village by about 19%, with land available within the development boundary for further ad-hoc infill development. - 1.4.7 Managed by the policies in this Plan such growth is considered sustainable for Pirton, given its modest population size, infrastructure needs, limited public transport and rural road network. - 1.4.8 The NPPF recognises three dimensions which constitute what is sustainable development in planning terms.
+Since 2011 107 houses have been built or granted planning permission including 11 Affordable Homes completed and 31 Affordable Homes with planning permission.
+This will increase the housing stock of Pirton Village by over 21% with land available within the development boundary for further ad-hoc infill development. - 1.4.7 Managed by the policies in this Plan such growth is considered sustainable for Pirton, given its modest population size, infrastructure needs, limited public transport and rural road network. - 1.4.8 The NPPF recognises three dimensions which constitute what is sustainable development in planning terms.
 Sustainable development is about positive growth, making economic, environmental and social progress for this and future generations.
 In summary these are: